WorldWideWebster/github.io/Projects/iot_temp_probe/design.md

 ![Design Schematic for LM3671](/assets/img/temp_probe/design_schematic_LM3671.PNG)

 ## Conclusion: Hardware
-Until the buck converter I've ordered arrive, I've substituted my Arduino for the power supply and UART programmer.
+Until the buck converter I've ordered arrives, I've substituted my Arduino for the power supply and UART programmer.

 An overview of that looks something like:
 ![Design Schematic With Arduino as PSU and UART Passthrough](/assets/img/temp_probe/design_schematic_arduino.PNG)